Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsubsection{PGD + Heuristics}

-This variant combines our constrained PGD attack with the influencer node selection strategy from Nettack.
+This baseline combines our constrained PGD attack with the influencer node selection strategy from Nettack.
 Once these nodes are selected, PGD attack is applied to their features to craft adversarial examples that stay within a perturbation budget and preserve stealth, while maximizing the chance of misclassifying the target node.
-Thus, this baseline is used as an ablation to see how effective our node selection is compared to the heuristics used in Nettack.
+This baseline serves as an ablation study to evaluate the effectiveness of our proposed node selection strategy compared with the heuristic selection approach used in Nettack.